-15.8.1.
+15.16.1.
 About Using a NetScaler Load Balancer

-Citrix NetScaler is supported as an external network element for load balancing in zones that use advanced networking (also called advanced zones).
+Citrix NetScaler is supported as an external network element for load balancing in zones that use isolated networking in advanced zones.
 Set up an external load balancer when you want to provide load balancing through means other than CloudStack's provided virtual router.